evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the GMC Hummer EV Edition 1 Pickup supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 One type of sound system is available for the GMC Hummer EV Edition 1 Pickup.
 With the Bose Premium Sound System, you get 14 speakers with a max system output of 625 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the GMC Hummer EV Edition 1 Pickup supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.
 ## Lights